Expert Neuropsych Evaluations

 What is the dual-phase process?

-Minder developed the dual phase cognitive evaluation process to increase accessibility and reduce costs for patients.
-Other neuropsychology clinics require all patients to complete 4-6 hours of cognitive testing.
-However, much of this test data is only useful if the patient is diagnosed with a cognitive disorder and we need more data to determine what is causing the disorder (e.g., stroke, Alzheimer's disease, TBI).
-Therefore, patients can save time and money by completing the evaluation in phases.
-At Minder, all patients complete a 2-hour cognitive evaluation (Phase 1) and only the minority of patients who could benefit from more testing are asked to complete Phase 2.
-Click on the link below to watch a video about the dual-phase process.
+Minder sees patients who are billing through their insurance and also those paying out-of-pocket for their services.
+For those who are paying out-of-pocket, Minder developed the dual phase cognitive evaluation process to reduce costs for patients.
+Rather than completing 4-6 hours of cognitive testing from the start, patients can save time and money by completing the evaluation in phases.
+At Minder, all patients paying out-of-pocket (not using insurance) complete a 2-hour cognitive evaluation (Phase 1) and only the minority of patients who could benefit from more testing are asked to complete Phase 2.
+For patients who are billing their insurance company, we typically complete the full evaluation rather than breaking the appointment into phases.
+Click on the link below to watch videos about the dual-phase process.

 What will happen during my cognitive evaluation?

-The Phase 1 testing will take place online and will last approximately 2 hours.
+Appointments are completed online through Zoom and will last approximately 3-4 hours.
 First, you will complete a clinical interview with one of our expert neuropsychologists, to better understand your history, symptoms, and concerns.
 Next, you will complete tests that measure a range of cognitive functions, including memory, language, and attention.
-These tests are non-invasive and will be administered through our online portal using oral and written questions, paper and pencil tests, and other standardized procedures.
-Most patients will only need to complete Phase 1 testing and will be given immediate feedback.
+These tests are non-invasive and will be completed live through Zoom using oral and written questions, paper and pencil tests, and other standardized procedures.
 Feedback will be provided by the neuropsychologist and will include a discussion of results, diagnoses, and recommendations.
 Patients will also be provided with a written report.
-For the minority of patients who need to complete additional Phase 2 testing, they will typically receive results within 7 days of the Phase 2 testing appointment.

 Are fees refundable?